MitchellShibilski-Unkel/PyAI/README.md

 # PyAI
 This open-source library includes both an RNN and a KNN algorithm.
-In addition to these algorithms, PyAI offers a simple NLP and adds a way to convert audio into text through Whisper.
+In addition to these algorithms, PyAI offers a simple NLP and adds a way to convert audio into text through *Whisper*.

 Clone: `gh repo clone MitchellShibilski-Unkel/PyAI`